pycroscopy/scalable_analytics/deep_learning_container.md

     ```bash
     $ sudo docker run --help
     ```
-5. In this specific example, the container is set up to start a jupyter server on port `8888`.
+6. In this specific example, the container is set up to start a jupyter server on port `8888`.
 Do not close this terminal window.
 You can either note down the token number or copy paste the complete web address.
-You will need this on step 7.
+You will need this on step 9.
     ```bash
         Copy/paste this URL into your browser when you connect for the first time,
         to login with a token:
             http://localhost:8888/?token=a-giant-alpha-numeric-string
     ```
-6. On your local machine (laptop / desktop) - start an SSH tunnel via the following command on the Terminal.
+7. On your local machine (laptop / desktop) - start an SSH tunnel via the following command on the Terminal.
 I've shown instructions for Linux / Mac here.
 For more instructions on this step + simplifications, please refer to my instructions on [setting up a python analytics VM](./python_analytics_server.md)
     ```
     $ ssh -N -L localhost:8888:localhost:8888 cades@ip-address-of-your-vm-here
     ```
-7. Access the jupyter server running on your VM using your favorite internet browser (Internet explorer and Safari not recommended)- You can do this in one of two ways.
+8. Access the jupyter server running on your VM using your favorite internet browser (Internet explorer and Safari not recommended)- You can do this in one of two ways:

-  a.
-You can either copy paste the entire web address (http://localhost:8888/?token=a-giant-alpha-numeric-string from step 5) or
+    * You can either copy paste the entire web address (http://localhost:8888/?token=a-giant-alpha-numeric-string from step 6) or
-  b.
-Go to: [http://localhost:8888](http://localhost:8888) and paste the token number (with the option of setting your own password).
+    * OR go to: [http://localhost:8888](http://localhost:8888) and paste the token number (with the option of setting your own password).

-8. Once you are done working on the VM and want to shut down the container:
+9. Once you are done working on the VM and want to shut down the container:

     a.
 Use `Ctrl + C` twice to kill the jupyter server on your VM